arthurfprecht/vivado2025.1_docker/README.md

   [`a post on Xilinx forum`](https://adaptivesupport.amd.com/s/question/0D54U000091FX0XSAW/vitis-no-longer-opening-ubuntu-2404-vitis-20242?language=en_US)
 - XSDB crashes upon being launched from Vitis - Wrond rlwrap package version bundled - Fix discussed in [`another post on Xilinx forum`](https://adaptivesupport.amd.com/s/question/0D54U00006alPtOSAU/segmentation-fault-invoking-xsct-indirectly-using-the-xsct-script-in-vitis-bin-folder-resolved?language=en_US)
+- Petalinux DOES NOT WORK if two options are selected.
+It will fail with the error "Unknown option microblaze_full" or sonething similar.
+Either select only one architecture or all of them.